AtroposBot/web/docs/privacy-policy.md

 ## Contact

-If you have concerns about Eris, you can contact the developer via email at hey@laarryy.dev
+If you have concerns about Atropos, you can contact the developer via email at hey@laarryy.dev

 ## Data Removal

-For immediate removal of all of a guild's or user's data from Eris' records, use the provided slash commands (`/wipe`).
+For immediate removal of all of a guild's or user's data from Atropos' records, use the provided slash commands (`/wipe`).
 Should the bot be down or the command not function, you may also use the contact information provided above.